 Please do not arrive unannounced as you will not be seen.
 While most people with COVID-19 will have symptoms such as new persistent cough or a fever, some people will have no symptoms at all but will be spreading the virus.
 We are trying to ensure our team can stay healthy so we can help our patients.
 We also do not want to inadvertently pass on the virus to our patients.
 So we have to weigh the risks to you and us of face to face consultations, versus the risk of you not being seen face to face.
 The fewer patients we see, the less chance there is of the virus being passed on.
-However, there are some people who have to be seen such as those who are on medication that requires them to have regular blood tests.
-Babies and some adults still need to have immunisations.
+However, there are some patients who have to be seen for regular blood tests and immunisations, the Doctor or Nurse will assess the need for this.

 What about ordering medication ?